 Since the preparation of the Long Term Plan 2012-2022, Council has also adopted a Rates Remission Policy for Land Occupied by a Dwelling that is Affected by Natural Disaster, and a Policy on Rates Remission for land subject to Council Initiated Zone Changes.
-These policies, together with those mentioned on pages 200-206, can be read on the Council's website.
+Both of these policies can be read on the Counicl's website.